 Jackie Mata is a private banker with J.P.
 Morgan.
 Jackie has significant background in the areas of investment management, finance, estate and income taxation and philanthropy.
 Prior to joining the firm, she was COO and founding executive director of an Austin-based family foundation while simultaneously serving as the family’s CFO.
 She had previously been Director of Wealth Management services at an Austin-based investment management firm.
 In addition, she had served as the CFO for a family office serving the financial needs of a three-generational family.
 She began her career in Michigan with Deloitte & Touche where she served as tax manager in Ann Arbor.
 Jackie is a graduate of Michigan State University with a BA in Accounting.
 She is a Certified Financial Planner® and certified public accountant.

-Jackie lives in Lakeway with her husband of 20-plus years.
-Her daughter attends the University of Colorado-Boulder.
+Jackie lives in Lakeway with her husband of 25-plus years.

 MP Mueller is president of Door Number 3, a 17-year-old indie ad agency based in Austin.
 The award-winning agency represents a diverse stable of clients including The Alamo, the Dallas/Ft.
 Worth Area Tourism Association, Texas.gov, the Austin Film Festival and the Blood & Tissue Center of Central Texas.
 She writes a weekly blog, Branded, about marketing for small business that is featured on the New York Times’ website.
 Door Number 3 has a long-term commitment to giving back to a community that has supported them for so long.
 The agency has helped numerous non-profits through pro bono marketing and advertising campaigns.
 These include the Austin Humane Society, the Breast Cancer Resource Center, People’s Community Clinic, the Ann Richards School for Young Women Leaders, the Paramount Theatre and the Hispanic Scholarship Consortium.